saveenr/VisioPowerShellDocs/README.md

 # Introduction

 The **Visio PowerShell** module - **VisioPS** - automates and simplifies common tasks for Visio 2010 and later versions.
-VisioPS **feels natural for PowerShell users** because it maps standard PowerShell verbs and idioms to Visio concepts.
+VisioPS **feels natural for PowerShell users** because it maps standard PowerShell verbs and idioms to Visio concepts..

 ### See it in action <a id="see-it-in-action"></a>